subkube/docs/docs/getting_started.md

 ## Deploy workloads

-Once we have our project, namespace and `kubectl` configured, we can check to see if everything works by running a test pod interactively:
+Once we have our project, namespace and `kubectl` configured, we can check to see if everything works by running a test pod interactively.

+As you can notice
+- we've set a securityContext using overrides, please see [Concept: Workloads](/concepts/workloads/) for more on SecurityContext and PodSecurityPolicies in Subkube
+- we've set limits for the pod using --limits, please see [Concept: Projects](/concepts/projects) for more on Resource Limits in Subkube

 ```
-kubectl run -n <YOUR-NAMESPACE> -i --tty busybox --image=busybox -- sh
+kubectl run -n <YOUR-NAMESPACE> -i --tty busybox --image=busybox --overrides='{"spec":{"securityContext":{"runAsUser":65534}}}' --limits='cpu=200m,memory=100Mi' --rm -- echo 'Hello World from Subkube!'
 ```